qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 - The main thread runs in an event loop, with an event queue.
 - Each calling to JS adds one event to queue.
-- The event loop executes all events in queue, until queue is empty, then browser controls the main thread, until new event arrives.
+- The event loop executes all events in queue, until queue is empty.
+It waits until new event arrives.
 - If JS code awaits on an unresolved promise, the event handling finishes.
 When that promise resolves, a new event is added into queue.
-- The web page rendering and interaction is blocked by main thread JS code running.
-It's not recommended to make main thread JS code block for long time.
+- The web page rendering and interaction is blocked by main thread JS code and Wasm code running.
+It's not recommended to make main thread keep executing JS/Wasm for long time.
 - There are web workers that can run in parallel.
 Each web worker also has its own event loop and event queue.
 Each web worker is single-threaded.
 - Web workers don't share memory (except `SharedArrayBuffer`).
-JS values can be sent to another web worker, but it's deep-copied after being sent.
-Sending an `ArrayBuffer` to across thread will make `ArrayBuffer` to detach with its binary data.
+JS values sent to another web worker are deep-copied.
+Sending an `ArrayBuffer` across thread will make `ArrayBuffer` to detach with its binary data.
+- Only the main thread can do DOM operations.

 WebAssembly multithreading relies on web workers and `SharedArrayBuffer`.